 - you are classed as an international/overseas applicant for tuition fee paying purposes and have been offered a place onto a postgraduate taught programme or

-- you are a UK/EU offer holder applying to a postgraduate taught programme in the School of Medicine, the School of Dentistry or
+- you are a UK/EU offer holder applying to a postgraduate taught programme in the School of Medicine, the School of Dentistry, the MSc Psychology or

 - you are a UK/EU offer holder for the following programmes in the Centre for Professional Legal Studies in our School of Law and Politics: